Icon-Newsletter

 Before we flesh out the differences between the two government savings schemes, let’s take a look at the features that have in common:

-Whether you’re an OFW or local worker, living abroad or anywhere in the Philippines, you can open a Pag-IBIG MP2 and/or SSS PESO Fund.
+Whether you’re an OFW or local worker, living abroad or anywhere in the Philippines, you can open a SSS PESO Fund and/or Pag-IBIG MP2.
 Just make sure you meet all the requirements.

 These are voluntary savings schemes, meaning members are not required to join if they don't want to.
-Those who want to save in Pag-IBIG MP2 or SSS PESO Fund can make payment contributions every month or pay in a lump sum.
+Those who want to save in SSS PESO Fund or Pag-IBIG MP2 can make payment contributions every month or pay a lump sum.
 Both programs also allow you to save more if you want to earn more.

-Interests earned from savings accounts under the Pag-IBIG MP2 Program and SSS PESO Fund Program will not be subject to tax.
-This is a huge relief because most regular peso savings accounts with commercial banks are subject to 20% withholding tax.
+Interest earned from savings accounts under the SSS PESO Fund Program and Pag-IBIG MP2 Program will not be subject to tax.
+In contrast, most regular peso savings accounts with commercial banks are subject to a 20% withholding tax.

 There’s little to no possibility of losing your savings because these contributions are backed by government funds.

 Compared to savings and time deposit accounts, government savings programs from the SSS and Pag-IBIG have higher interest rates.
-This means you can earn twice your earnings from other regular savings accounts in a year.
+This means you can earn twice your earnings in a year compared to other regular savings accounts.

 There’s no penalty for missed monthly payments.
 You don't need to worry about missing a payment because earnings for your account are calculated on an annual basis.